·8 min read

 Step 1: Process with AI

 Upload your video to an AI clipping tool.
-Vugola AI processes a 60-minute video in 5-7 minutes and returns 8-15 ranked clips.
+Vugola AI processes a 60-minute video in a few minutes and returns 8-15 ranked clips.
 The ranking is based on sentiment and engagement signals — not just the moments with the most energy, but the moments most likely to hold a cold audience's attention.

 Step 2: Review the Top Clips